Del Pezzo surfaces with four log terminal singularities: The case

-Assume that $P_1$ is non-cyclic Du Val singularities.
-Then there exists a conic bundle $\phi\colon\bar{X}\rightarrow\pp^1$ such that $C$ is contained in fiber of type (b).
+Assume that $P_1$ is a rational double point of type $A$.
+Then there exists a $\pp^1$-fibration $\phi\colon\bar{X}\rightarrow\pp^1$ such that $C$ is contained in fiber of type (b).
 Moreover, $D_2$ is a 2-section.
-So, every singular fiber contains only $(-1)$- and $(-2)$-curves (see \ref{Pr1}).
+So, every singular fiber contains only $(-1)$- and $(-2)$-curves (see Lemma \ref{Pr1}).
 Assume that there exists a fiber of type (a) $2E+D_3+D_4$, where $E$ is a minimal curve and $D_3 D_4$ are components of $D$.
 If $E$ meets $D_2$, then there exists a minimal curve that meets three components of $D$.
 If $E$ does not meet $D_2$, then $D_3$ and $D_4$ meet $D_2$.
 So, $|E+D+K_{\bar{X}}|\neq \emptyset$, a contradiction.
-So, there no exists a fiber of type (a).
+So, there exists no a fiber of type (a).
 Let $F_1$ and $F_2$ be the singular fibers of $\phi$ that contains $D^{(3)}$ and $D^{(4)}$ correspondingly.
-Since there no exists a singular fibers of type (a), we see that $F_1\neq F_2$.
+Since there exists no a singular fibers of type (a), we see that $F_1\neq F_2$.
 Assume that both $F_1$ and $F_2$ are of type (b).
-Then we have a double cover $D_3\rightarrow\pp^1$ with at least three ramification points, a contradiction with Hurwitz formula (see \ref{Hurwitz}).
+Then we have a double cover $D_3\rightarrow\pp^1$ with at least three ramification points, a contradiction with Hurwitz formula (see Theorem \ref{Hurwitz}).
 So, one of them is of type (c).
 We may assume that $F_1$ is of type (c).
 Then by Lemma \ref{Zhan0} there exists a section $D_3$ of $\phi$ that is a components of $D^{(1)}$.
 Hence, there exists a $(-1)$-curve in $F_1$ that meets three components of $D$.
 Since every $(-1)$-curve in $F_1$ is minimal, we have a contradiction.

 So, we may assume that $P_1$ and $P_2$ are cyclic singularities.
 Moreover, $D_1$ meets only one irreducible component of $D$.
 Let $Y\rightarrow\bar{X}$ be the consequence of blow-ups of intersection point of $C$ and $D_2$, let $Y\rightarrow\bar{Y}$ be the contraction of all $(-n)$-curves ($n\geq 2$).
-We obtain a rational surface with Picard number is equal to one and with log terminal singularities.
-By Theorem \ref{BMY} we see that $P_3$ and $P_4$ are Du Val singularities of type $A_1$.
+We obtain a rational surface with Picard number one and with log terminal singularities.
+By Theorem \ref{BMY} we see that $P_3$ and $P_4$ are rational double points of type $A_1$.